MedatechUK/Medatech.APY/docs/cl.md

 This package checks a folder for files:
 - in the specified folder
 - of a specified type
 - that is not open by the flie system

-For each file found:
-- we run the handler.exe with:
-	- the file found
-	- set environment

 ```python
     fs = folderWatch(
         folder="M:\\python\\apy\\SolidWorks\\" ,